- Post signs outside the entrance restricting entry to anyone with symptoms of illness/respiratory infection.

 - Monitor children daily for signs/symptoms of COVID-19.

-- Exclude any staff or child with symptoms of COVID-19 from the daycare setting.
+- Exclude any staff or child with symptoms of COVID-19.

 - Depending on the facility plan, stagger drop-off and pick-up times to avoid overcrowding of children and parents/guardians in confined spaces.